FabricMC/fabric-docs/versions/1.21.8/develop/items/custom-armor.md

 Next, you'll need to create an associated equipment model definition.
 These go in the `/assets/mod-id/equipment/` folder.

-The `RegistryKey<EquipmentAsset>` constant we created earlier will determine the name of the JSON file.
+The `ResourceKey<EquipmentAsset>` constant we created earlier will determine the name of the JSON file.
 In this case, it'll be `guidite.json`.

 Since we only plan to add "humanoid" (helmet, chestplate, leggings, boots etc.) armor pieces, our equipment model definition will look like this: